-a.
-A decision by a court or placement agency to change the student's placement, in which case the student's grades shall be calculated as of the date the student left school.
+- a.
+A decision by a court or placement agency to change the student's placement, in which case the student's grades shall be calculated as of the date the student left school. - b.
+A verified court appearance or related court-ordered activity.